Byzantine architecture

-Byzantine architecture is the architecture of the Byzantine Empire, or Eastern Roman Empire, usually dated from AD 330, when Constantine the Great established a new Roman capital in Byzantium, which became Constantinople, until the fall of the Byzantine Empire in 1453.
+The architecture of the Byzantine (Eastern Roman) Empire is usually dated from AD 330, when Constantine the Great established a new Roman capital in Byzantium, which became Constantinople, until the fall of the Byzantine Empire in 1453.
 There was initially no hard line between the Byzantine and Roman Empires, and early Byzantine architecture is stylistically and structurally indistinguishable from late Roman architecture.
 The style continued to be based on arches, vaults and domes, often on a large scale.
 Wall mosaics with gold background became standard for the grandest buildings, with frescos a cheaper alternative.

 The richest interiors were finished with thin plates of marble or coloured and patterned stone.
 Some of the columns were also made of marble.
 Other widely used materials were bricks and stone.
 Mosaics made of stone or glass tesserae were also elements of interior architecture.
 Precious wood furniture, like beds, chairs, stools, tables, bookshelves and silver or golden cups with beautiful reliefs, decorated Byzantine interiors.

 Early Byzantine architecture drew upon earlier elements of Roman and Greek architecture.
 Stylistic drift, technological advancement, and political and territorial changes meant that a distinct style gradually resulted in the Greek cross plan in church architecture.
 Civil architecture continued Greco-Roman trends; the Byzantines built impressive fortifications and bridges, but generally not aqueducts on the same scale as the Romans.

 This terminology was introduced by modern historians to designate the medieval Roman Empire as it evolved as a distinct artistic and cultural entity centered on the new capital of Constantinople (modern-day Istanbul) rather than the city of Rome and its environs.
 Its architecture dramatically influenced the later medieval architecture throughout Europe and the Near East.